 Enjoy Both Seclusion and Accessibility | New Mexico and Colorado

 It is hard to deny that the recent pandemic has accelerated a trend that began a few years ago.
 The desire to own a refuge away from urban population density has intensified and is readily apparent in the sharp increase in ranch and rural property sales.
 What the savvy Buyer needs to realize is that he or she does not have to give up accessibility for the privacy and seclusion that they seek.
 Living on a mountaintop with limited year-round access and a 50-mile trip to the nearest town is not the only way to socially distance in a rural setting.
-There are properties in Colorado and New Mexico that allow easy access, privacy, superior connectivity options, and are offered at a variety of price points.
+There are properties in Colorado, and New Mexico that allow easy access, privacy, and superior connectivity options and are offered at a variety of price points.

 New Mexico, The Land of Enchantment, is long known for its landscapes that range from vast deserts to open mesas to forested mountain land.
 In New Mexico, there are still large, intact legacy ranches in a time where increased populations have led to the fragmentation of larger ranches in more populated regions of the mountain states.

 Sportsmen yearning for a “real hunt” look to New Mexico.
 Fewer people combined with favorable habitat and wildlife management have led to impressive Boone & Crockett rankings for elk, mule deer, and pronghorn entries.
 Read more about the landscape, sporting pursuits, and culture of New Mexico here.

 Much of Fay Ranches’ work in New Mexico is off-market and under the radar, involving unlisted confidential properties.
 We have select, large, off-market working cattle and recreational ranches for sale to offer and discuss with genuine legacy buyers.
 New Mexico ranches tend to be very accessible year-round, offer proximity to culturally unique towns, and offer the ultimate in privacy.